-Note: Zone maps do have shortfalls; if the information is inaccurate, you may live in a microclimate.
+NOTE: Zone maps are not absolute; if you find the information contradictory to your own experience, you may live in a microclimate.
 Soil, moisture, humidity, heat, wind, and other conditions also affect the viability of individual plants.

-Flowers, shrubs, trees, and all plants grow best when planted in an appropriate zone!
-You'll find that winter damage occurs most when plants are out of their range or "comfort zone."
-When you choose plants for a garden or landscape, avoid selecting plants that are marginally hardy for your region; that's when you'll see winter damage, poor growth, and a reduction in flowing.
+Perennial flowers, shrubs, and trees grow best when planted in the appropriate zone.
+You'll find that winter damage occurs most often when plants are out of their range or "comfort zone."
+When you choose plants for a garden or landscape, avoid selecting plants that are only marginally hardy for your region; that's when you'll see winter damage, poor growth, and a reduction in flowering.

-Tip: Planting native species is a surefire way to a stable garden.
-See our article on, “Natural Landscaping: Go Native!”
+Planting native species is a surefire way to achieve a stable garden.
+Native plants are which occur naturally where you live!
+So, naturally, they will thrive in their habitat.
+See our article on natural landscaping.